Benchmarking neard

 Multi-Node setup

-For benchmarking multi-node sharded networks, there is a comprehensive toolset in the sharded-bm directory.
+For benchmarking multi-node sharded networks, there is a comprehensive toolset in the sharded-bm.
 This framework allows testing various network configurations with different numbers of shards, validators and traffic profiles.

 The sharded benchmark framework supports both localnet testing on a single machine and forknet deployments.
 Forknet is particularly useful as it allows creating a network running on multiple VMs, providing real-world conditions for performance testing.